The Esk Mosaic Trail

 Rainbow Lorikeet (Trichoglossus moluccanus)

-Artist: Anita Steel
+Artist: Anita Steele

 Details: A very common bird along the Rail Trail loved for their vibrant and playful nature often seen in noisy flocks feeding on nectar.